EU's top court rejects UK challenge to short-selling law

 Britain is also challenging three other EU rules: A cap on bankers’ bonuses; plans for a financial transaction tax; and the European Central Bank’s attempt to force some clearing houses to relocate to the euro zone.

-Additional reporting by Jan Strupczewski in Brussels and William James in London; Writing by Huw Jones; Editing by Louise Heavens and David Holmes
+Reporting By Jan Strupczewski and John O'Donnell; writing by Huw Jones, editing by Louise Heavens